 When is a prototype not a prototype?

 If you’re delivering real code, then is it a prototype?
 Well, it might be.
 You may have a mix of stuff that’s really hitting your online APIs (or whatever), and stuff that’s stubbed out.
 At this point, you have to *manage expectations very carefully*.
 After all, if part of your app looks done, people are likely to think it IS done, and can you blame them?
 That’s why I wrote scrapper.js (now available thru Bower)!

 Technical debt WARNING!

-I wrote a blog post on technical debt recently.
+I wrote a blog post on technical debt (dead link removed) recently.
 If you’re rapidly prototyping with real code and not writing tests, if you’re not adhering to coding standards, then your project is likely to accumulate nasty levels of technical debt.
 Discipline is vital!
 Deliver one thing at a time, keep the client in the pipeline, and don’t spam them with stuff.
 As long as they’re seeing progress, that’s better than building a house of cards, right?

 Observations and advice

 - Simpler prototypes have low cost of change

 - As software “firms up”, cost of change increases